meks77/easy-validation/README.md

 # easy-validation
 Very easy way to validate simple and complex objects by using an fluent interface.

+The main concept of using lambda combinded with a fluent interface is from Joel Planes, what can be found [here](https://medium.com/@jplanes/lambda-validations-with-java-8-86aa8143bd9f).

 ## Goals
 - simple reusable API for validation (use of the fluent interface)